 Virtual Network Computing (VNC) for Android is a graphical desktop-sharing system that is used to remotely control an Android device from a Computer, by transmitting the keyboard and mouse events.

 How does it work?

 A VNC client must be installed on the Computer (e.g. TigerVNC, UltraVNC, TightVNC) and a VNC server on the Android device.
-We offer two types of VNC servers for Android: alpha vnc lite (VNC for all) and alpha vnc pro (VNC for more).
+We offer two VNC servers products for Android: alpha vnc lite (VNC for all) and alpha vnc pro (VNC for more).

 4- Remote control your Android device!

-Our solutions are maintained to support all newer Android versions (posterior Android 5.0).
-Technical support is included in your purchase.
+Our solutions support all Android devices posterior Android 5.0.
+Standard updates & technical support are included in your purchase.

-The alpha VNC servers work “out-of-the-box” on nearly every Android device.
+The alpha VNC servers work “out-of-the-box” on every Android device.
+Install, set up, run!
 Root privileges are not required!

 When connecting from a different network – e.g. via mobile internet – a local firewall or private network connection may prevent incoming connections to the VNC server.
-In this case, you can establish a reverse connection to a listening VNC client, if you follow the steps:
+In this case, you need to establish a reverse connection to a listening VNC client, as follows:

 1. Start the VNC client in listen mode, listening to a port that is forwarded from the router (please refer to the user manual of the VNC client to learn more).